MRamya-sri/Python-Libraries/README.md

 ### TensorFlow

 TensorFlow is an end-to-end open-source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML, and developers easily build and deploy ML-powered applications.
+It has a comprehensive, flexible ecosystem of tools, libraries, and community resources.
+It lets researchers push the state-of-the-art in ML, and developers easily build and deploy ML-powered applications.

 ## Installation